• Home

 What kind of oats should I use?

 Use old-fashioned oats for this recipe.
-Old fashioned oats produce a chewier texture than quick-cooking oats.
+They create a chewier texture and perform differently than quick-cooking oats, which can affect the final result.
 If you only have quick-cooking oats, try this delicious flourless oatmeal cookie recipe!

 What flour do I need for gluten free cookies?